nopnop2002/esp-idf-ieee802154/README.md

  It must be the same on the sending and receiving sides.
 - Peer Address
  0xFFFF is the broadcast address.
- You can specify a specific address.
+ You can specify a unicast address.

 ![Image](https://github.com/user-attachments/assets/202f45ca-dd25-4f19-ad0b-a33ae7677e8f)
 - My Address